 The guide bar has to be directed exactly straight in the sawing direction.
-To achieve this the bar must be laterally straight in its attachment.
 Even small deviations of some tenths of a millimetre will make the bar wear lopsidedly and quickly.
 A lopsided bar will also give a surface finish below par and can cut askew.
-(See Troubleshooting on page 13.)
+(See the section Troubleshooting.)